edwinchoate/edwinchoate.github.io/_case_studies/prepcheck.md

 ## Making It Intuitive: Building on What Users Already Know

-In the book _Make It So: Interaction Design Lessons from Science Fiction_, authors Shedroff and Noessel describe an effective way of making something intuitive: _build on what users already know_.
-I sought to use conventions users already know from messaging apps.
+In the book _Make It So: Interaction Design Lessons from Science Fiction_, authors Shedroff and Noessel describe an effective way of making something intuitive: build on what users already know. **I sought to use conventions users already know from messaging apps**.
 Everyone is using messaging apps, so this casts a very wide net.
 This project was a quick-turnaround, single-sprint kind of project.
 I just had a few days to produce the design, so there wasn't much time for research or deliberation.
 I set out to produce a user interface that would be familiar at first use.

 <figure>
     <img alt="a chat interface where the user is asking a question about accounting periods and an AI responds with a quote from the IRS" src="/assets/img/prepcheck/og-metadata-concept.png">
     <figcaption>The interface is designed to be like a messaging application.
 It uses familiar conventions like typing indicators and a "Sending..." metaphor to be instantly familiar to first-time users.</figcaption>
 </figure>

-## Push the Envelope for the User
+## Pushing the Envelope for the User

 At its core, this was going to be a basic chat interface, but I sought to think about ways we could push the envelope.
 I added a few feature ideas into the prototype as food-for-thought for the stakeholders.